E-girl-Cansada/Kawata-pp-fix/README.md

 - Run mapTesting.bat and see the results

 # Planned fixes:
-- High CS big nerf (reason: Aim correction)
-- Low CS nerf (reason: Bad maps)

-Those 2 nerfs will result in maps that goes from 5-6CS | 4-5CS with CS changer | after mods getting more pp than the rest.
-This is good because aim correction makes high CS maps very easy and low CS maps are trash so whatever

 - Long map buff (reason: Avoid short compilation maps being broken, and also, the stream nerf is too harsh for some maps)
 - Short map nerf (reason: Same as above)
 - FL big buff (reason: No one uses it)